kyrena/openmage-shippingmax/README.md

 | **Store delivery** | | [online demo](https://cellu.blue/OmRX8p): 07200, Aubenas, FR<br>source of data: a TSV file |
 | **Store locator** | | [online demo](https://cellu.blue/h9dhKJ)<br>source of data: a TSV file |

 Do you want more?
 Contact us, perhaps we can work together to add new methods!
-For example: Colissimo, Relais Colis, Swiss Post...
+For example: Colissimo, Relais Colis, Swiss Post, GLS, UPS...

 ## Customization